infogroup502/TSG2L/README.md

 # TSG2L
-This repository contains the official implementation for the paper [Robust multivariate time series representation learning from global to local perspective]().
+This repository contains the official implementation for the paper [Noise-tolerant Universal Representation Learning for Multivariate Time Series from global-to-local Perspective]().

 ## Requirements
 The recommended requirements for TSG2L are specified as follows: